CharlesTack/AllCoopedUp/README.md

 - Full batch of manual tests (see table in [testing](static/readme/documents/testing.md))

 Details of tests and images of test results can be found [here](static/readme/documents/testing.md).

-### A Note On Automated Testing
-Although automated testing is available within Django and has been used on previous projects, as this requirement was removed from the project scope it has not been included within this project.
-Inclusion of automated testing is planned for future site development as seen in the section immediately below.
-The "tests.py" files have also been removed as they are presently unused.

 [Back to the Table of Contents](https://github.com/CharlesTack/AllCoopedUp/blob/main/README.md#table-of-contents)